 - 20.1 Any person is entitled to make an objection or representation to an application.
 Even if an application or premises appears to comply with this Policy Statement, a person is still entitled to make an objection as each application will be considered on its own merits.
 No statement of policy overrides the right of any person to make a representation or an objection. - 20.2 An objection to a licensed premises or variation (other than a minor variation), must relate to one or more of the licensing objectives or other relevant ground of refusal under the Act.
-A proforma to assist anyone wishing to make an objection or representation is available on the Board's website which is currently: www.eastdunbarton.gov.uk/business/licesning-permits/licensing-board - 20.3 Objections or representations should be made within the time limit specified on the notice which is displayed at the premises which is the subject of the application.
+A proforma to assist anyone wishing to make an objection or representation is available at: [INSERT DETAILS]. - 20.3 Objections or representations should be made within the time limit specified on the notice which is displayed at the premises which is the subject of the application.
 However, the Board may allow a late objection or representation unless there is good reason not to allow it late.